 Positive Crankcase Ventilation (PCV Valve)

-When the engine’s at idle, there is a high vacuum, and this vacuum holds the valve tight against its seat.
+When an engine idles, a high vacuum holds the valve tight against its seat.
 It prevents the valve from passing blowby gases into the intake.

 A stuck open PCV valve results in a massive vacuum leak and a rough idle.
 A stuck closed or blocked valve causes excessive crankcase pressure and leaking seals.
 When the engine is accelerated, the manifold vacuum drops, allowing the valve to open.
 Blowby is ignited in the combustion process instead of released into the atmosphere.